-- ensure appropriate habitat management of IDB watercourses with known water vole populations; - review maintenance regimes and identify watercourses where mowing and weed cutting regime can be altered to enhance and increase water vole habitat in accordance with board drain maintenance priority - provide training to IDB employees and contractors on legislation pertaining to water vole and habitat.
-2. Ensure all Board works comply with relevant legislation protecting Water Vole and its habitat Actions:
+Actions: assess existing habitat suitability of IDB watercourses for water vole; ensure appropriate habitat management of IDB watercourses with known water vole populations; review maintenance regimes and identify watercourses where mowing and weed cutting regime can be altered to enhance and increase water vole habitat in accordance with board drain maintenance priority and provide training to IDB employees and contractors on legislation pertaining to water vole and habitat.

+2. Ensure all Board works comply with relevant legislation protecting Water Vole and its habitat

-- ensure water vole surveys are conducted prior to any bank improvement, drainage or other engineering works - 3.
-Monitor populations of water vole within the drainage district.
-Actions:
+Actions: ensure water vole surveys are conducted prior to any bank improvement, drainage or other engineering works

-- Submit all water vole records to Lincolnshire ecological records centre - undertake monitoring of all key water vole colonies 4.1.2 Indicators and reporting The first Board Target action will be shown delivered by three indicators of: - Metered length of watercourse managed and maintained watercourse - Length of enhanced board maintained watercourse - Provision of training to contractors/employees - Reporting will be ongoing through the life of the plan The second Board Target action will be shown delivered by indicators of: - The number of records collated - Reporting will be from 2016 onward The third Board Target action will be shown delivered by: - Number of records submitted to Ecological Records Centre - The length (m) of watercourse surveyed Reporting will be delivered annually.
+3. Monitor populations of water vole within the drainage district.

+Actions: Submit all water vole records to Doncaster Biodiversity officer and undertake monitoring of all key water vole colonies

+The first Board Target action will be shown delivered by indicators of:

+Metered length of watercourse assessed and the date on which training is provided to employees and contractors.

+The second Board Target action will be shown delivered by indicators of:

+• The number of records collated

+The third Board Target action will be shown delivered by:

+- indicators of number of records submitted - Metered length of watercourse monitored

+Reporting on these actions will be delivered annually.

 4.2 Barn Owl

-The UK BAP does not identify Barn Owl (Tyto alba) as a species requiring an action plan however much of the Board's district is situate within farmland to which Barn Owl is synonymous and the Board's District includes open farmland and pockets of woodland, all good hunting ground for owl.
-In its 2010-2015 BAP the Board installed three Barn Owl boxes, take up by Barn Owl has been positive however the Board acknowledged it could do more.
+The UK BAP does not identify Barn Owl (Tyto alba) as a species requiring an action plan however much of the Board's district is situate within farmland to which Barn Owl is synonymous and the Board's District includes part of Thorne, Crowle & Goole Moors, a Site of Special Scientific Interest (SSSI) and a Designated Special Area of Conservation (SAC), good hunting ground for owl.

-4.2.1 Targets and Actions

-The Board agree one target, to monitor Barn Owl numbers within the drainage district.
-This will be delivered by three actions.
+The Board agree one target, to monitor barn owl numbers within the Drainage District by the following actions:

-Actions:

-- erect three additional Barn owl boxes on or around IDB pumping stations adjacent to the River Ancholme - submit all Barn Owl records from the drainage district to Lincolnshire Ecological Records Centre. - Monitor the use of Barn owl boxes erected within the district 4.2.2 Indicators and Reporting The first Board action will be shown delivered by indicators of: • Number of barn owl boxes erected The second Board action will be shown delivered by indicators of: • Number of records submitted The third Board action will be shown delivered by indicators of: • Percentage of boxes monitored Reporting on these actions will be throughout the term of this BAP.
+- 1. Erect barn owl boxes on or around IDB pumping stations or surrounding land with consent of Landowner - 2.
+Submit all barn owl records from the drainage district to Doncaster MBC Biodiversity Officer - 3.
+Monitor the use of Barn Owl boxes erected within the District.

+The first Board Target action will be shown delivered by indicators of:

+Number of barn owl boxes erected

+The second Board Target action will be shown delivered by indicators of:

+• Number of records submitted

+The third Board target action will be shown delivered by indicators of:

+• % of boxes monitored

+Reporting on these actions will be at the end of the BAP term.

-4.3 Great Crested Newt A Species Action Plan existed under the UK BAP Species for Great Crested Newt (Triturus cristatus).
+4.3 Great Crested Newt

+A Species Action Plan existed under the UK BAP Species for Great Crested Newt (Triturus cristatus).
 One of the main reasons for decline and it is under continued threat from development, habitat fragmentation, fish introductions and lack of habitat management as well as pond loss.
 Many drains maintained by the Board are slow moving and contain floating plant species favoured by Newt for securing eggs.

-4.3.1 Targets and actions The Board identified three targets for Great Crested Newt being delivered by six actions: 1.
-Maintain suitable breeding habitat for Great Crested Newts within the District Action:
+The Board identified three targets for Great Crested Newt:

+1. Maintain suitable breeding habitat for Great Crested Newts within the District